 Cycloheximide CulturePure® is a purified version (≥98% pure) of Cycloheximide that is free of toxic isomers.
 It is a glutarimide antibiotic and natural fungicide isolated from Streptomyces griseus and a protein synthesis inhibitor in eukaryotic cells.
-It was discovered by Alma Whiffen-Barksdale of Upjohn Company in 1946.
-It is routinely used as a selection agent in several types of isolation media.
-It can be used as a tool in molecular biology to determine the half life of proteins, or in in chase experiments to analyze protein degradation.
+Cycloheximide was discovered by Alma Whiffen-Barksdale of Upjohn Company in 1946 and is now routinely used as a selection agent in several types of isolation media.
+In molecular biology, it can be used as an experimental tool to determine the half-life of a protein or to study protein synthesis and degradation.
+Cycloheximide can also be used in protein expression studies, translational profiling and ribosome profiling.

 This product is considered a dangerous good.
 Quantities above 1 g may be subject to additional shipping fees.
 Please contact us for details.